-Use Case: A Document Retrieval System
+Use Case: A Document Search System

 This example explains how to set up a system that searches for documents.
 It describes the benefits of this type of a system, the users, the data and the pipelines you will need.